ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : Opens the current file in Neo-Tree when you press ++space+"f"+"r"++ in normal mode.

-These mappings allow you to quickly access Neo-Tree's features and manage the file system in Neovim efficiently.
+These mappings allow quick access to Neo-Tree's features and managing the file system in Neovim efficiently.
 For example, you can open Neo-Tree in a floating window without having to use the standard `:Neotree float` command.

 ### Bufferline